-We need a restorative pause to remember who we are.
+We need restorative practices to remember who we are.

 — My invitation